mne-tools/mne-python/doc/contributing.rst

     >>> mne.datasets.testing.data_path(verbose=True)  # doctest: +SKIP

+.. _build-docs:

 Building the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our documentation (including docstrings in code files) is in `reStructuredText
-<rst>`_ format and is built using `Sphinx`_ and `Sphinx-Gallery`_.
-The easiest
+Our documentation (including docstrings in code files) is in reStructuredText_ format and is built using Sphinx_ and `Sphinx-Gallery`_.
-way to ensure that your contributions to the documentation are properly formatted is to follow the style guidelines on this page, imitate existing documentation examples, refer to the Sphinx and Sphinx-Gallery reference materials when unsure how to format your contributions, and build the docs locally to confirm that everything looks correct before submitting the changes in a pull request.
+The easiest way to ensure that your contributions to the documentation are properly formatted is to follow the style guidelines on this page, imitate existing documentation examples, refer to the Sphinx and Sphinx-Gallery reference materials when unsure how to format your contributions, and build the docs locally to confirm that everything looks correct before submitting the changes in a pull request.

-You can build the documentation locally using `GNU Make`_ with :doc:`Makefile
-<doc/Makefile>`.
-From within the ``mne/doc`` directory, a full documentation
-build (of the current code state) can be triggered with
+You can build the documentation locally using `GNU Make`_ with :file:`doc/Makefile`.
+From within the :file:`doc` directory, a full documentation build (of the current code state) can be triggered with

 .. code-block:: console